TwilioQuest/twilioquest-javascript/levels/javascript/objectives/arrayFunctions/description.md

 ## Slicing and sorting

 Create a file called `getFirstAmountSorted.js` in your code folder.
 Inside it, create a function called `getFirstAmountSorted`.
 This function will take **two arguments**.
-The first arugment should be an array.
+The first argument should be an array.
 The second argument should be a number.
 Your function must do the following:

 * Begin by sorting the input array (the first argument) into alphabetical order
 * Once the input array is sorted, **return a new array array** which is the first `N` elements of the input array, where `N` is the value of the second argument to your function